cfrantz/hello_windows/README.md

 tools/downloader.py --nowin32 compiler SDL2
 ```

-You install mxe in `home/user/mxe` and just and to symlink it to your project:
+You installed mxe in `home/user/mxe` and want to symlink it to your project:

 ```
 tools/downloader.py --altdest /home/user/mxe compiler sqlite readline